seng438-winter-2022/seng438-a4-tiz00013/Assignment4-ReportTemplate.md

 # Explain your SELENUIM test case design process
 Our SELENIUM test case design process was based on the functionalities tested on the sportchek.ca.
 As a group of 4, we tested 8 important functionalities on their website and tested these functionalities using the SELENIUM IDE extension on the google chrome.

 The following eight functionalities were tested on the sportchek.ca using the SELENIUM Web driver
-1. Search Items:- Testing the search functionality using valid and invalid items on the website
+1. Search Items:- Testing the search functionality using valid and invalid items on the website.
-2. Sign In:- Testing  the valid and invalid credentials on the sign in page
+2. Sign In:- Testing  the valid and invalid credentials on the sign in page.
-3. Register:- Testing the the valid and invalid inputs on the register page
+3. Register:- Testing the the valid and invalid inputs on the register page.
 4. Change Store:- Testing whether the change store functionality would change the current store to selected store in the change store menu.
 5. Promotion Code:- Testing invalid and valid inputs for the Promotion code field on the website.
 6. Filter- Testing whether the filter functionality produces the right results.